Back

 If you exceed these numbers, you must contact the relevant park to discuss signage and fees.

-If you’re looking to host a barbeque in one of London’s many parks this summer, ensure it’s safe and legal to do so.
-If you are caught having a barbeque in a borough that has prohibited the use of barbeques, you could be fined or face further repercussions.
+If you’re looking to host a barbecue in one of London’s many parks this summer, ensure it’s safe and legal to do so.
+If you are caught having a barbecue in a borough that has prohibited the use of barbecues, you could be fined or face further repercussions.